pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_91.md

 Report change of address to Computershare Investor Services at the above address.

-## I N D E P E N D E N T A C C O U N TA N T S

-PricewaterhouseCoopers LLP 1301 Avenue of the Americas New York, NY 10019
+I N D E P E N D E N T A C C O U N TA N T S PricewaterhouseCoopers LLP 1301 Avenue of the Americas New York, NY 10019

+**Corning Incorporated**

+One Riverfront Plaza Corning, NY 14831-0001 607 974 9000 www.corning.com

 “ Sa fe  Ha rbor”  St a t e m e nt  unde r t he  Pri vate Se c uri t i e s  Li t i ga t i on R e form  Ac t  of 1995 The statements in this annual report that are not historical facts or information are forward-looking statements.
 These forward-looking statements involve risks and uncertainties that may cause the outcome to be materially different.
 Such risks and uncertainties include, but are not limited to: